Best Road Trip Destinations to Celebrate New Year's Eve

 - Burleigh Heads National Park

 Getting there: Pick up your car hire at the Gold Coast Airport.
-Coolangatta is where the Airport is located so you don't need to travel farto get to your destination.
-To get to Tweed Heads, travel south on the Gold Coast Highway.
+Coolangatta is where the Airport is located so you don't need to travel far to get to your destination.

 Wine and dine at The Taste of Tasmania

-Known as the largest food and wine festival in Australia, The Taste of Tasmania is a mouthwatering festival that spans from Friday 28th December until Thursday 3rd January on the stunning Hobart waterfront at Princes Wharf.
+Known as the largest food and wine festival in Australia, the Taste of Tasmania is a mouthwatering festival that spans from Friday the 28th of December until Thursday the 3rd of January on the stunning Hobart waterfront.
 What better way to bring in the New Year than with friends, family and delicious food and wine?
 Sounds like a dream come true to us!
-On the 31st there is also a Speakeasy Ball where you can be transported back to 1928 before you bring in 2019.
+On the 31st, there is also a Speakeasy Ball where you can be transported back to 1928 before you bring in the New Year.

 - The Taste's New Year's Eve Speakeasy Ball